 14) Glass block details

-Glass blocks showed up in bathrooms, kitchens, and room dividers as a way to bring in light while keeping some privacy.
+Glass blocks appeared in bathrooms, kitchens, and room dividers to bring in light while maintaining some privacy.
 They had a slightly futuristic feel, which made them a natural fit for the era.
 While the full look is less common now, small references to it still appear in more refined spaces.

 15) Checkerboard floors